PeriHub/Presentations/GAMM_2024/PITCHME.md

 ---

 <!--
-- modern language allows packaging
+- modern language allows packageing
 - all dependencies are defined in a toml
 - no manual checking
 -->